This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 Ticktick is a simple and effective to-do list and general task manager that helps you organize your life.

-The drag and drop Kanban feature that Trello is renowned for is now on Desktop which means soon the rollout will extend to mobile.
+The drag and drop Kanban feature that Trello is renowned for is now on Desktop, which means the rollout will soon extend to mobile.
 It’s gunning for Todoist with every update.
 The developers always listen to feedback and deploy quick feature implementation.

-MKBHD has been singing the praises of this app and I can attest to how functional and user-friendly it is.
+MKBHD has been singing the praises of this app, and I can attest to how functional and user-friendly it is.

 Key Features